eduvpn/documentation/API.md

 This call is to indicate to the server that the VPN session(s) belonging to this OAuth authorization can be terminated.
-This MUST ONLY be called when the _user_ decides to stop the VPN connection.
+This MUST ONLY be called when the _user_ decides to stop the VPN connection:

+1. The user toggles the VPN connection to "off" in the application;
+2. The user switches to another profile, or server;
+3. The user quits the VPN application
+4. The users reboots the device while the VPN is active (implicit application quiting)

 The purpose of this call is to clean up, i.e. release the IP address reserved for the client (WireGuard) and delete the certificate from the list of allowed certificates (OpenVPN).

 After calling this method you MUST NOT use the same configuration again to attempt to connect to the VPN server.
-First call `/connect` again.
+First call `/info` and `/connect` again.

 This call is "best effort", i.e. it is not a huge deal when the call fails.
 No special care has to be taken when this call fails, e.g. the connection is dead, or the application crashes.
-However, it MUST be called on "application exit" when the user closes the VPN application without disconnecting first, unless the VPN connection can also be persisted outside the VPN application.

 This call MUST be executed *after* the VPN connection itself has been terminated by the application, if that is possible.

+When talking about "System VPNs", i.e. VPN connections that are not controlled by the user, but by the device administrator, or possibly explicitly configured as a "System VPN" by the user, if available, these rules do not apply.

 ### Request